EmuraDaisuke/MemoryAllocator.KanameShiki/README.md

 ### Allocation
 * When an allocation request comes, the area is taken out from its own thread FreeList and returned to the application
-* If the local thread FreeList is empty, allocation is performed from the other thread FreeList
+* If the own thread FreeList is empty, allocation is performed from the other thread FreeList
   * The other thread FreeList referenced at this time is connected to its own thread FreeList (one atomic operation)
 * If other thread FreeList is empty, entrust processing to the allocator that has the Cache mechanism